sawork-2022-attic/aw04-oxygen-hunter/README.md

 # scale out

-running in 4 docker images, using haproxy http mode as load balancer, tested by Gatling
+run webpos in 4 docker images, using haproxy http mode as load balancer, tested by Gatling

 > if I don't use cache, 500 ERROR will happen when calling parseJD, and Gatling will fail about 50%~70%.
 > if I use cache on JD::getProducts, 500 ERROR will happen less frequently, but Gatling will fail about 50%.